 Cleveland Zoo is Northeast Ohio’s most-visited year-round attraction and gets around 1.5 million visitors annually.

-The 183-acres Cleveland Metroparks Zoo is home to more than 3000 animals offering guests countless opportunities to connect with wildlife.
+The 183-acre Cleveland Metroparks Zoo is home to over 3000 animals offering guests countless opportunities to connect with wildlife.

 Table of contents

 - Best time to visit Cleveland Zoo

 - Cleveland Zoo tickets

 - Animals in Cleveland Zoo